Chris Kirkpatrick: Early life and education

-Kirkpatrick's family was a very musical one: his mother was a vocal coach, his grandmother trained in opera, his grandfather was a country-western singer, and his aunts and uncles were all in bands.
+Despite their financial struggles, Kirkpatrick's family had a musical background: his mother was a vocal coach, his grandmother trained in opera, his grandfather was a country-western singer, and his aunts and uncles were all in bands.
 Kirkpatrick also showed a keen talent for music from a young age.
-In 6th grade, while living in Oil City, Pennsylvania, Kirkpatrick won the lead role as Oliver in the city's high school musical production of Oliver Twist.
+In sixth grade, while living in Oil City, Pennsylvania, Kirkpatrick won the lead role as Oliver Twist in the city's high school musical production of Oliver!.
 From then on, he began to study music more seriously, enrolling in gifted classes for music and learning to play a number of different instruments.

-In 7th grade, he moved to Dalton, Ohio and attended Dalton High School where he continued his involvement in music, starring as Lieutenant Joseph Cable in his school's production of South Pacific and appearing in many other musical productions throughout high school.
-In addition to musicals, Kirkpatrick participated in his school's choir, and made the All-Ohio State Fair Youth Choir, which opened for New Kids On The Block at the Ohio State Fair.
+In seventh grade, he moved to Dalton, Ohio, and attended Dalton High School where he continued his involvement in music, starring as Lieutenant Joseph Cable in his school's production of South Pacific and appearing in many other musical productions throughout high school.
+In addition to musicals, Kirkpatrick participated in his school's choir, and made the All-Ohio State Fair Youth Choir, which opened for New Kids on the Block at the Ohio State Fair.
 Besides music, Kirkpatrick also participated heavily in sports, including football, basketball, baseball, and track.

-After graduating from high school in 1990, he moved to Orlando, Florida to get to know his biological father, who offered to help him pay for college.
+After graduating from high school in 1990, he moved to Orlando, Florida, to get to know his biological father, who offered to help him pay for college.
 He attended Valencia College, where he originally intended to pursue an acting career in theatre.
 However, he changed his major to music after receiving scholarships for his involvement in Valencia's choir.
-While at Valencia, Kirkpatrick began forming various a cappella groups and arranging music to practice and perform at local coffee shops.
+While at Valencia, Kirkpatrick began forming various a cappella groups and arranging music to practice and perform at coffee shops.
 Later, he auditioned and became involved as a caroler for the Caroling Company, which eventually led him to a job as a doo-wop singer at Universal Studios.
 Kirkpatrick received his associate degree in music in 1993.

-Afterwards, Chris received another scholarship to attend Rollins College where he studied music and psychology full time while holding three jobs: 1) performing at Universal Studios Florida as a member of a doo-wop group called The Hollywood Hi-Tones, 2) working as a photographer at Sea World, and 3) waiting tables at a local Outback Steakhouse.
-In addition to working and attending college, he also played gigs as a local DJ.
+Afterwards, Chris received another scholarship to attend Rollins College where he studied music and psychology and worked performing at Universal Studios Florida as a member of a doo-wop group called The Hollywood Hi-Tones, as a photographer at Sea World, waiting tables at Outback Steakhouse, and as a local DJ.